peperopuripuri/peperopuripuri/README.md

-I have been using a PC since the age of 4 (: 4 years ago, I studied layout (html, css) and js on my own, and also implemented several projects.
-I worked as a layout designer for 3 years and did freelance work.
+I have been using a PC since the age of 4 (: 2 years ago, I studied layout (html, css) and js on my own, and also implemented several projects.
+I worked as a layout designer for 1 year.
 I also studied salesforce and apex.
 Due to my studies at the university, I had to take pause.
 Now, I am resolutely and actively developing.
 Since September 2022, I have been studying on Hexlet and implemented 2 projects.
 Here are examples of some projects:

 Here are examples of some projects: